Students milled back and forth through the Great Hall beneath floating candles and a cloudless, dusk sky.

 A shard of ice hardened beneath Harry’s ribs and crept into his veins.
 ‘Then when I win it’ll be quite the embarrassment for the other three.’

 Dumbledore gave him a small smile and selected a pink-striped humbug from the bowl on his desk.
-He slipped the sweet into his mouth, then reached out one wizened to catch Harry’s, tapping the missing thumbnail with his finger.
+He slipped the sweet into his mouth and reached out one wizened to catch Harry’s, tapping the missing thumbnail with his finger.
 ‘I do have one more question for you, though, Harry.
 When did you learn to apparate?’

 ‘This year,’ Harry said.
 ‘I would’ve been wandless for the first task had I not.’

-‘I am not going to report you for illegal apparation,’ Dumbledore said.
+‘I am not going to report you for illegal apparition,’ Dumbledore said.
 ‘I was merely concerned you might splinch yourself more seriously next time you tried to visit Diagon Alley.
+It is a very long way to apparate.
 Mr Ollivander was very impressed by you and very proud of your new wand.
 He is an expert in both alchemy and the lore of wands, in fact, I trust his judgement on the subject implicitly.
 He told me your wand was not something to be concerned about and that you were a prodigious and talented pupil I had every right to feel proud of.’

 Dumbledore shivered and paled.